QiYuan08/QHK_mental/README.md

 # QHK_mental
-Take a look if you have mental health issues
+Take a look if you have mental health issues!